zone-eu/zone-mta/plugins/README.md

 ### _session_ object

-`session` object is provided by feeder hooks.
+`session` object is provided by smtp hooks.
 This is a state object provided by _smtp-server_ module, see details [here](https://github.com/andris9/smtp-server#session-object).

+Session object has the additional properties:

+- **interface** includes the key of the source interface (eg 'feeder' or 'mx')

 ### _auth_ object

-`auth` object is provided by the 'feeder:auth' hook and it includes credentials used for authentication.
+`auth` object is provided by the 'smtp:auth' hook and it includes credentials used for authentication.

 - **username** includes the username provided by the client
 - **password** includes the password provided by the client